Barry Ditewig

-Barry Ditewig (/nl/; born 14 October 1977) is a Dutch former professional footballer who played as a goalkeeper.
+Barry Ditewig (/nl/; born 14 October 1977) is a Dutch retired footballer who played as a goalkeeper.

 Club career

 Ditewig started his career at SC Heerenveen, and later played two seasons for FC Emmen.
 After the two seasons in Drenthe and a short spell at amateur club SC Joure, he went to play five successful seasons for BV Veendam where he was the first goalkeeper.
 However, in 2009, he was told that his contract would not be extended.
 He chose to play for Team VVCS, a team that tries to earn players without a contract another club.
 After some good performances, ADO Den Haag, whose had trouble finding keepers, chose to sign Ditewig.

 In 2010, Ditewig signed with Achilles '29, an amateur team playing in the Topklasse, the new third division in Dutch football.
-Ditewig won in his second season this Topklasse and the title of best amateur club of the Netherlands against SV Spakenburg with 3-0 and 0–2.
+Ditewig won in his second season this Topklasse and the title of best amateur club of the Netherlands against Spakenburg with 3-0 and 0–2.
+He would later join Spakenburg.

 In 2016, Ditewig moved to MVV Alcides.
 From the 2018–19 season he played for ONS Sneek.
 He retired from football in September 2019.